outfox/fennecs/doc/docs/Queries/Matching.md

 :::

 ::: tip :neofox_thumbsup: USE FILTERS INSTEAD!
-Filters have similar performance but can be dynamically reconfigured:
+Filters have similar performance but can be reconfigured on the fly.
+Streams are lightweight value types  –  `with` creates a filtered view, and the original stream stays around, unfiltered:

 ```cs
 var friendsInNeed = world.Query<Friend>()